 A Commentary on Romans 1

-8 First, I thank my God through Jesus Christ for you all, that your faith is spoken of throughout the whole world.
+8 First, I thank my God through Jesus Christ for all of you, because your faith is proclaimed throughout the world.
+(NRSV)

 The Jews had quite a long history of settlement at Rome, going back to at least 139 BC.
 We know this because, according to the Roman historian Valerius Maximus, in 139 BC ‘the Jews had tried to corrupt Roman values with their cult of Jupiter Sabazius’, and had therefore all been expelled.
 How long the Jews had been in Rome before that is not known.
 (Rome came into existence around 753 BC, and the first Greek colony in Italy was at Cumae, near Naples, in 600 BC.)
 A major influx of Jews then occurred in 63 BC when Pompey returned from his campaign in Judea with slaves.
 The Jewish community seemed to thrive, with lots of slaves in time being granted freedom, and becoming libertini.
 In AD 19 in the reign of Tiberius there were some more problems and another expulsion order was issued, although this time the order was limited to 4000 Jews, the remainder being asked to renounce their faith.
 According to Dio Cassius, the problem this time was that the Jews were converting too many people.
 By AD 41 though Cassius tells us there were once again a very large number of Jews in Rome.

 Between AD 33 and AD 49 a church was established in Rome, perhaps as early as AD 33, by the Roman Jews returning from Pentecost; the bible does not tell us precisely when the Church was started or by whom, other than it was not Paul, and it was obviously a well established and very flourishing Church by AD 49.
 Paul says (Romans 15:23) that he had been wanting to visit the Church in Rome for ‘polys etos’, ‘many years’, but that his ministry to the gentiles had got in the way.
-This seems to imply that the Church was in existence at least in AD 37 when Paul started his ministry.
+This seems to imply that the Church was in existence at least from AD 41 when Paul was called out for his ministry to the nations.
 We also have the fact that Paul mentions some of the Church members being converted before himself.
 Romans 16:7: ‘Salute Andronicus and Junia, my kinsmen, and my fellow-prisoners, who are of note among the apostles, who also were in Christ before me’.
-I suspect that the Church had been started in AD 33 by Jews returning from the Pentecost.
+I put Paul’s conversion around AD36, so that leads me to believe that the Church had been started in AD 33 by Jews returning from the Pentecost.

 According to the Roman historian Suetonius, the emperor Claudius issued a decree in AD 49 that expelled all Jews from Rome.
 Acts 18 corroborates this, a reference is made to Paul meeting with Aquila and Priscilla in Corinth, who were in Corinth “because that Claudius had commanded all Jews to depart from Rome”.
 Suetonius records that the AD 49 expulsion came about “because they (the Jews) were constantly rioting at the instigation of Chrestus.”
 As the historical records provide scant information, we are left to fill in the blanks.
-The most likely scenario is that the burgeoning church and the unbelieving Jews came into conflict.
-There were several synagogues in Rome, and most likely as the new church took root, and converts started leaving the synagogues, resentment grew, leading of course to the kinds of full scale mob disorder that we are familiar with from the apostles’ ministry.
+Chrestus of course would be the romanization of Christ, i.e. Christus.
+It seems therefore that the burgeoning church and the unbelieving Jews came into conflict.
+There were several synagogues in Rome, and it therefore requires not too much imagination to envisage the same conflicts that beset Paul and Barnabbas in the synagogues to also have befallen the early Roman Christians.
+So I would suspect the kind of full scale mob disorder that we are familiar with from the apostles’ ministry took place.
 The Romans would not have been remotely interested in the whys and wherefores of the dispute, they would just have seen it as rioting, and thrown a blanket deportation order on all the Jews, Christians and non-Christians alike.
-The entire Jewish community, 40,000 – 50,000 people, were expelled in AD 49 according to the Roman historians, which begs the question of what proportion of them had at that point already converted to Christianity.
-Paul tells us here that their faith is now spoken of throughout the whole world, so I think can we conclude that a large number of the deportees were Christian Jews who were then scattered in exile throughout the entire Roman Empire.
-Deporting 50,000 people is actually quite a major logistics exercise.
-Maybe some were still slaves and were sold overseas.
-Maybe they just queued for boats of out of Rome.
-Maybe it was hurried, maybe it took place over months.
-Who knows?
-What we do know is that around 50,000 Jews were expelled, and that enough of that 50,000 were Christians to spread the gospel throughout the Roman Empire, indeed, throughout the whole world according to Paul.
-In this one verse, Paul appears here to be referring to a very significant event in the life of the Early Church, one which had a massive positive impact on the growth of Christianity.
-Claudius was not a Christian, but he most certainly appears to have done the Church a huge service.
+The entire Jewish community, 40,000 – 50,000 people, were expelled in AD 49 according to the Roman historians, which shows the severity of the conflict and the scale of disorder, and which begs the question of what proportion of them had at that point already converted to Christianity.
+(We might also wonder how many of them were slaves; confiscating slaves would not have been a popular edict).
+Paul tells us here that their faith is now spoken of throughout the whole world, so we can conclude that a sizeable number of the deportees were Christian Jews who were then scattered in exile throughout the entire Roman Empire.
+Deporting 50,000 people is actually quite a major logistics exercise of course, but the historians do not give us any great detail; all we know is that around 50,000 Jews were expelled, of whom enough were Christians to spread the gospel throughout the Roman Empire, indeed, throughout the whole world according to Paul.
+In this one verse, Paul has disclosed a monumental event in the life of the Early Church, one which had a massive positive impact on the growth of Christianity.
+Claudius may not have been a Christian, but he clearly did the Church a huge service.

-There is actually more to the history of the Roman Church, insofar as it had very close ties to the Church in Britain, which is really a separate issue for another study.
-What is clear is that Paul had a very high regard for the Church in Rome, and we do not see him upbraiding them in the way most of his epistles to the other churches centre around correcting error; quite the contrary, he speaks of a ‘mutual faith’, and thanks God that this same faith has gone to the whole world.
+There is actually more to the history of the Church in Rome, insofar as it had very close ties to the Church in Britain, which is really a separate issue for another study.
+What is clear is that Paul had a very high regard for the this Church, and we do not see him upbraiding them in the way most of his epistles to the other churches centre around correcting error; quite the contrary, he speaks of a ‘mutual faith’, and thanks God that this same faith has gone to the whole world.
 Their faith clearly had his stamp of approval.

-So, the nub of the matter is that in the fall out of the Claudian expulsion order, maybe as many as 50,000 Jews were expelled from Rome, a good portion of whom had already converted to Christianity, and they had, like blowing on a dandelion, been scattered all around the Roman Empire, where they were starting new churches, joining existing churches, and spreading the gospel.
-Nero who came to power in AD 54 apparently revoked the edict, so as Paul was writing in AD 57-58, we can surmise that by that time some or many of the expelled Jews had made their way back to the Church in Rome.
-[Of course, whilst the expulsion of the Jews gave rise to a great evangelistic wave around the world, it also meant that the remnant Church left in Rome for those 6 years had been entirely non-Jewish, which would undoubtedly at that time have made it quite unique.]
+So, the nub of the matter is that in the fall out of the Claudian expulsion order, maybe as many as 50,000 Jews were expelled from Rome, a good portion of whom had already converted to Christianity, and they were, like the seeds of a dandelion, dispersed in all directions, all around the Roman Empire, where they were starting new churches, joining existing churches, and spreading the gospel.
+Nero then came to power in AD 54 and, as he had a Jewish wife, he revoked the edict.
+So when Paul wrote Romans in the late AD 50’s (AD58?) some or many of the expelled Jews had surely made their way back to the Church in Rome.
+[Of course, whilst the expulsion of the Jews gave rise to a great evangelistic wave around the world, it also meant that the remnant Church left in Rome for those 5 or so years had been entirely non-Jewish, which would undoubtedly at that time have made it quite unique.]

-The Greek here is ‘ethnos’ which means Nations.
-The world, in Hebrew thought, is Israel and the Nations.
+The word gentiles can cause some confusion.
+The Greek is ‘ethnos’, and it simply means nations.
+The old covenant world was Israel and the nations.
 So Paul is addressing the Romans as one of the many nations.

-14-15 I am debtor both to the Greeks, and to the Barbarians; [In plain English, “I have an obligation both to the Greeks and the Barbarians”] both to the wise, and to the unwise —hence my eagerness to proclaim the gospel to you also who are in Rome.
+14 I am a debtor both to Greeks and to barbarians, [In plain English, “I have an obligation both to Greeks and to barbarians”], both to the wise and to the foolish 15 —hence my eagerness to proclaim the gospel to you also who are in Rome.

 16 For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
 17 For in it the righteousness of God is revealed from faith to faith